Pooksoft/PooksoftOptionsKit.jl/README.md

 	$ git clone https://github.com/Pooksoft/PooksoftOptionsKit.jl.git

-### How do I contribute to this package, or other Serenity packages?
+## How do I contribute to this package, or other Serenity packages?
 [Fork the project](https://guides.github.com/activities/forking/) and go crazy with it!
-Check out [Rob Allen's DevNotes](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/) for a beginner's guide to contributing to a GitHub project.
+Check out [Rob Allen's DevNotes](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/) for a beginner's guide to contributing to a GitHub project to get started.